bdosono/bdosono.com/README.md

 ### Visualization
 + **Imagery**: I used [Unsplash](https://unsplash.com/) to find a royalty-free image in high resolution.
 I chose a mountain background photo that complemented the existing color scheme of my website.
 I uploaded the original background image (2.8 MB) to Twitter, which compressed it for me (433 KB), and uploaded the compressed version of the image to my site.
 I also used [Favicon Generator](https://realfavicongenerator.net/) to help create different versions of favicons appropriate for different browsers.
 + **Layout**: With respect to the *Law of Proximity*, my research interests (separated by bullet) are listed in their own section.
 Each H2 header is situated immediately above their section.
 With respect to the *Law of Similarity*, the social links are also grouped in their respective columns.
 + **Typography**: [Typography Handbook](http://typographyhandbook.com/) is a beautifully designed resource that explains best practices of how type is diplayed online.
 I chose to use [Lato](http://www.latofonts.com/lato-free-fonts/) because it is an open-sourced sans-serif font, which allows for legibility on the screen.
 An awesome resource on becoming a [Type Snob is available as a Medium post](https://thedesignteam.io/the-type-snob-f221969a884b).
+The [Google Fonts API does not load in China](https://alistapart.com/article/cross-cultural-design/), so I load my own fonts.

 ## Discovery